 The PROSPER exercise programme was developed with input from experienced cancer and musculoskeletal physiotherapists who participated in an Intervention Development Day at the University of Warwick (18 March 2015).
-Patients randomised to the experimental arm will be allocated to a physiotherapy-led structured exercise programme which will comprise of between three and six sessions with a physiotherapist.
+Patients randomised to the experimental arm will be allocated to a physiotherapy-led structured exercise programme which will comprise of three to six sessions with a physiotherapist.
 When possible, the usual care information leaflets will be given preoperatively, to provide instruction until the first physiotherapy appointment.
 The therapy team will be informed when a trial participant has been randomised to the active intervention.
 The referral notification process, agreed with local therapy teams, will involve an 'urgent' referral to the named physiotherapist(s) trained in delivery of the PROSPER intervention.

-The first physiotherapy session, to commence within seven to ten days after randomisation, will include a physiotherapy assessment of shoulder ROM, strength, pain and function.
+The first physiotherapy session, to commence within seven to ten days after surgery, where possible, if not possible the session must be booked within 6 weeks of the surgery date.
+The first session will include a physiotherapy assessment of shoulder ROM, strength, pain and function.
 An individually tailored home exercise programme will be prescribed.
 This will include verbal education and written information provision on what to expect during the post-operative period, including advice about common post-operative complications as well as concerning generalised physical activity and/or work.
 We will utilise strategies to facilitate adherence to the exercise programme.
-The participant and physiotherapist will complete an exercise planner which involves goal setting, an assessment of their confidence in performing the prescribed exercises (strategies for building confidence will be used if needed), and stating where and when they will do their exercises.
+The participant and physiotherapist will complete an exercise planner which involves goal setting, an assessment of their confidence in performing the prescribed exercises.
 This document is then signed by the participant and physiotherapist acting as a contract, and is reviewed at subsequent visits.
-The physiotherapist will explain to the patient how their progress will be monitored and ensure that they know how to contact their physiotherapist should they need to; this may include further one-to-one treatment if needed.
+The physiotherapist should they need to; this may include further one-to-one treatment if needed.
 The participants will also be given an exercise diary to fill in following completion of their home exercises which will also be reviewed at the next appointment.

-The second planned face to face physiotherapy appointment will occur approximately four to five weeks after randomisation and will involve assessment of progress and review of the home programme using the Exercise

-Diary and Exercise Planner.
+The second planned face to face physiotherapy appointment will occur approximately four to five weeks after randomisation and will involve assessment of progress and review of the home programme using the Exercise Diary and Exercise Planner.
 It will progress exercises as appropriate and provide further education about monitoring progress, exercising during radiotherapy (where applicable), pacing, relaxation and coping with fatigue.
 A third planned physiotherapy session will occur approximately 12 to 16 weeks after randomisation to review and progress the home programme, including adding strengthening exercises to facilitate return to work, sport and hobbies.
 In later stage physiotherapy sessions, strategies for increasing and maintaining physical activity long term will be discussed and self-monitoring skills will be developed.